FelixTCP/Flaggentrainer/README.md

 # Flaggentrainer
-a program to train all countrienames
+a program to train all countries names based on their flag